monero-project/monero/README.md

 See [contrib/guix/README.md](contrib/guix/README.md).

-## Installing Monero from a package
+## Installing Funero from a package

 **DISCLAIMER: These packages are not part of this repository or maintained by this project's contributors, and as such, do not go through the same review process to ensure their trustworthiness and security.**